 Agastache foeniculum – anise hyssop

-Not hardy in cold, wet winters (but does self seed, so it pops up randomly around the place every now and again).
+A nice, minty taste, but not hardy in cold, wet winters (it does self seed, so it pops up randomly around the place every now and again).

 Angelica sylvestris – wild angelica, wood angelica